FLWL/aoc-auto-game/README.md

 |   | 1-8 |  |  |

 ## Known issues
-* Calling "QuitGame" from post match stats screen results in looping background music.
+* Calling "QuitGame" from post match stats screen results in looping background music (although there's no reason to launch the game from there anyway).
+* Starting a "Defend the Wonder" match doesn't always work.

 ## Dependencies
 * Microsoft Detours - https://github.com/Microsoft/Detours